 The picture above is the Mississippi River.
-My spirit feels most at home in this river valley, whether on the Minnesota or the Wisconsin side.
+My spirit feels most at home in this river valley.
 Known as the Driftless Area, melting glacial waters carved the valley and the bluffs.
 Its many moods and seasons stimulate and soothe my soul.

 But, my heart also yearns for another place.

-Set off of Scotland's west coast in the Atlantic Ocean, Iona is a wee bright jewel of an island.
-For two years, I lived and worked at the Abbey with the Iona Community, greeting new groups of international guests each week.
-And it is an amazing journey to get there:
+Iona is a wee bright jewel of an island off Scotland's west coast.
+For two years, I lived and worked at the Abbey for the Iona Community, greeting international guests each week.
+And it's an amazing journey to get there:

 - from Glasgow, ride a train or bus into the Highlands

-- in Oban, sail on the big ferry
+- from the coastal village of Oban, sail on the big ferry

-- on the big Isle of Mull, catch a coach for the 45-minute ride on a one-track road
+- from Craignure on the Isle of Mull, catch a coach for the 45-minute ride on a one-track road

-- and at Fionnphort (fin-ne-furt) make your way to the small ferry for the 10-minute ride to Iona
+- to the wee village of Fionnphort (fin-ne-furt) where you make your way to the small foot ferry for the 10-minute ride to Iona.

-I like to travel.
-When I lived overseas, I explored Scotland--Nethybridge and Blair Atholl, Glasgow and Edinburgh; England--York and Keswick (the 'w' is silent), Fountains Abbey and Chatsworth House (filmed in Pride and Prejudice); Northern Ireland--Belfast and Carrickfergus, the Giant's Causeway and the Corrymeela Community; and to celebrate New Years, I visited my co-worker's home in Berlin, Germany to watch the fireworks.
-Since returning to the States, I've visited with a former Iona co-worker at her home in Toronto and we traveled to Ottawa when the Berlin woman married a Canadian man.
+Across the pond, I explored Scotland--Nethybridge and Blair Atholl, Glasgow and Edinburgh; England--York and Keswick (kez ik), Fountains Abbey and Chatsworth House (of Pride and Prejudice film fame); Northern Ireland--Belfast, Carrickfergus, the Giant's Causeway, and the Corrymeela Community; and for New Years, I visited a co-worker's home in Berlin, Germany to watch the fireworks.

-- flew to Maine to visit a college friend doing immunology research on Bar Harbor Island,
+- flew to Maine to visit a college-days friend in immunology research at Bar Harbor Island,

-- rode the Amtrak train (twice) to Washington and rented a car to check out Seattle, Redmond, Port Townsend, Whidbey Island, Olympic National Park, and Ocean Shores
+- rode Amtrak train to Washington and toured Seattle, Redmond, Port Townsend, Whidbey Island, Olympic National Park, and Ocean Shores,

-- drove to Colorado to stay with family in Colorado Springs and check out Pikes Peak and Garden of the Gods, drove to the Durango area to stay with a friend and check out Mesa Verde National Park
+- drove to Colorado to visit family in Colorado Springs, check out Pikes Peak and Garden of the Gods, then drove to Durango to visit a friend and explore Mesa Verde National Park,

-- also visited Wisconsin's Apostle Islands and Washington Island.
+- visited Wisconsin's Apostle Islands during a wet autumn